 Sales of masks (Fair Trade Commission)

-Would it be a problem under the Antimonopoly Act if manufacturers, etc. instruct retailers to sell these products at prices below a certain level so that the retail prices of masks, sanitizers, etc. do not rise with the spread of new coronavirus infections?
+Would it be a problem under the Antimonopoly Act if manufacturers instructed retailers to sell these products at prices below a certain level?
+This would prevent the retail prices of masks, sanitizers, etc. from rising too much.

 1 The act of a manufacturer, etc. to bind the selling price of a retailer is a problem under the Antimonopoly Law if there is no justifiable reason (binding on the resale price).

 2 However, as the spread of the new coronavirus infection progresses, the act of a manufacturer, etc. instructing a retailer to sell a product such as masks at a certain price or less for a limited period of time so that the retailer does not set an unreasonably high price is not a problem under the Antimonopoly Law, because it is usually recognized that there is a justifiable reason for the act, which is in the interest of the consumer in purchasing the product concerned.

 3 Furthermore, if the instruction to sell at a certain price or less would induce an increase in the retail price of the goods, it cannot be accepted that there is a justifiable reason.

 What do you think of how Japanese authorities are responding to COVID-19?